elixsantana/maintenance-tasks/README.md

 3. Implement a message broker with either RabbitMQ or Redis for the notification system
 4. Finish up the Kubernetes setup
 5. Implement an init container to create the database and tables instead of doing it through the code
 6. Implement authentication logic.
-Right now, I am assuming the header of the HTTP request contains the role and techID.
+Right now, I am assuming the header of the HTTP request contains the Role and TechId.
 This is not safe.
 7. Create script to automatically run all commands for the Kubernetes setup
 8. Better logging